Keurig Dr Pepper Canada

 Canada Dry Mott's, Inc., operating as Keurig Dr Pepper Canada, is a beverage company based in Mississauga, Ontario, Canada.
-It is the Canadian division of Keurig Dr Pepper (KDP).
+It is the Canadian division of Keurig Dr Pepper.

 It was a subsidiary of Cadbury-Schweppes and was previously called Cadbury Beverages Canada Inc. Cadbury plc spun off its beverage division to form Dr Pepper Snapple Group in May 2008 and the name of the Canadian division was changed to the current name.